 We are in the business of designing, developing and manufacturing energy recovery devices for seawater reverse osmosis desalination.
-Our company was founded in 1992 and we introduced the initial version of our Pressure Exchanger(TM) energy recovery device in early 1997.
-In December 2009, we acquired Pump Engineering, LLC, which manufactures centrifugal energy recovery devices, known as turbochargers, and high pressure pumps.
+Our company was founded in 1992, and we introduced the initial version of our Pressure Exchanger(TM) energy recovery device in early 1997.
+In December 2009, we acquired Pump Engineering, LLC, which manufactures centrifugal energy recovery devices, known as turbochargers, and high-pressure pumps.

 A significant portion of our net revenue typically has been generated by sales to a limited number of large engineering, procurement and construction firms, which are involved with the design and construction of larger desalination plants.
 Sales to these firms often involve a long sales cycle, which can range from 6 to 16 months.
 A single large desalination project can generate an order for numerous energy recovery devices and generally represents an opportunity for significant revenue.
-We also sell our devices to many small to medium size original equipment manufacturers, or OEMs, which commission smaller desalination plants, order fewer energy recovery devices per plant and have shorter sales cycles.
+We also sell our devices to many small- to medium-size original equipment manufacturers, or OEMs, which commission smaller desalination plants, order fewer energy recovery devices per plant and have shorter sales cycles.

 Due to the fact that a single order for our energy recovery devices by a large engineering, procurement and construction firm for a particular plant may represent significant revenue, we often experience significant fluctuations in net revenue from quarter to quarter and from year to year.
-Historically, our engineering, procurement and construction firm customers tended to order a significant amount of equipment for delivery in the fourth quarter and, as a consequence, a significant portion of our annual sales occured during that quarter.
+Historically, our engineering, procurement and construction firm customers tended to order a significant amount of equipment for delivery in the fourth quarter and, as a consequence, a significant portion of our annual sales occurred during that quarter.
 In fiscal year 2010, the fourth quarter revenues did not reflect as high of a percentage of the annual revenues as in past years due to shipment delays caused by customer project delays.

-A limited number of our customers accounts for a substantial portion of our net revenue and accounts receivable.
+A limited number of our customers account for a substantial portion of our net revenue and accounts receivable.
 Revenue from customers representing 10% or more of net revenue varies from period to period.
-For the three months ended March 31, 2011, IDE Technologies Ltd. and UTE Desaladora Qingdao (a Befesa Agua entity) accounted for approximately 38% and 16% of our net revenue, respectively.
-For the three months ended March 31, 2010, Thiess Degremont J.V. (a joint venture of Thiess Pty Ltd and Degremont S.A.) and Acciona Agua accounted for approximately 28% and 24% of our net revenue, respectively.
-No other customers accounted for more than 10% of our net revenue during any of these periods.
+For the three months ended June 30, 2011, no customer accounted for more than 10% of our net revenue.
+For the three months ended June 30, 2010, Thiess Degremont J.V. (a joint venture of Thiess Pty Ltd and Degremont S.A.) accounted for approximately 53% of our net revenue.
+For the six months ended June 30, 2011, IDE Technologies Ltd. and UTE Desaladora Qingdao accounted for approximately 23% and 10% of our net revenue, respectively.
+For the six months ended June 30, 2010, Thiess Degremont J.V. and Acciona Agua accounted for approximately 41% and 12% of our net revenue, respectively.

-During the three months ended March 31, 2011 and 2010, most of our revenue was attributable to sales outside of the United States.
+During the three and six months ended June 30, 2011 and 2010, most of our revenue was attributable to sales outside of the United States.
 We expect sales outside of the United States to remain a significant portion of our revenue for the foreseeable future.

 Our revenue is principally derived from the sales of our energy recovery devices.
-We also derive revenue from the sale of high pressure and circulation pumps, which we manufacture and sell in connection with our energy recovery devices for use in desalination plants.
+We also derive revenue from the sale of high-pressure and circulation pumps, which we manufacture and sell in connection with our energy recovery devices for use in desalination plants.
 We also receive incidental revenue from the sale of spare parts and from services, such as product support, that we provide to our customers.